 Prior to his post at The Public, Padrón was the Producer at Steppenwolf Theatre Company in Chicago where he oversaw the artistic programming in the Garage, Steppenwolf's second stage dedicated to new work, new artists and new audiences.
-Under his leadership, the Garage premiered work by Ike Holter ("Hit the Wall"), Christina Anderson ("Man in Love"), Janine Nabers ("Annie Bosh Is Missing"), Edith Freni ("Buena Vista"), and Carly Mensch ("Oblivion") among others.
+In the Garage he produced new plays by Ike Holter ("Hit the Wall"), Christina Anderson ("Man in Love"), Janine Nabers ("Annie Bosh Is Missing"), Edith Freni ("Buena Vista"), and Carly Mensch ("Oblivion") among others.
 From 2008 to 2011, he was an Associate Producer at the Oregon Shakespeare Festival.
-Appointed by Bill Rauch to his senior staff, Padrón was instrumental in producing all shows in the 11-play repertory.
+Appointed by Bill Rauch to his senior team, Padrón was instrumental in producing all shows in the 11-play repertory.
 In addition, he was a part of the producing team that transferred OSF productions to Seattle Rep, Berkeley Rep, Arena Stage and Brooklyn Academy of Music ("Throne of Blood," Next Wave Festival).
-He was the producer of Suzan-Lori Parks' "365 Days/365 Plays" for Center Theatre Group in Los Angeles under the mentorship of Emilie Beck, Michael Ritchie and Diane Rodriguez.
+He was the producer of Suzan-Lori Parks' "365 Days/365 Plays" for Center Theatre Group in Los Angeles under the mentorship of Diane Rodriguez and Emilie Beck.

-Originally from Gilroy, California, Padrón is a graduate of Loyola Marymount University (BA) and Yale School of Drama (MFA).
-He is also the co-founder of Tilted Field Productions.
-He dedicates this initiative to his first artistic home, El Teatro Campesino in San Juan Bautista, California.
+A graduate of Loyola Marymount University (BA) and Yale School of Drama (MFA), Padrón dedicates this initiative to his first artistic home, El Teatro Campesino in San Juan Bautista, California.